dewarian/web-app-from-scratch-2021/README.md

 ## BACKLOG

+- [ ] Update readme to reflect the project.
 - [ ] Implement github action to build docs for github pages instead of `NPM run generate-docs`
   - [see jsdoc-action](https://github.com/andstor/jsdoc-action)
 - [x] Fetch Data from spaceX API.